-Parameter Description nodes A PL/SQL index-by table of fully qualified database names to which you want to propagate the deferred calls of the transaction.
+Parameter Description nodes A PL/SQL associative array of fully qualified database names to which you want to propagate the deferred calls of the transaction.
 The table is indexed starting at position 1 and continuing until a NULL entry is found, or the no_data_found exception is raised.
 The data in the table is case insensitive.